juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 A projection, or Coordinate Reference System (CRS), is used to describe geographic data.
 A projection is the set of transformations that converts a series of geographic coordinates, which are locations on a curved surface (the datum), into locations on a flat surface.

 #### A note re: QGIS 'on the fly' CRS Transformation
 The behavior for this option can be unpredictable, and QGIS has the annoying habit of resetting this option after certain types of data manipulation.
 The layer you currently have selected when you check or un-check this option impacts its effect.
-* Typically, when you **un-check** `Enable 'on the fly' CRS Transformation` with the intention of undoing any unexpected transformations, you must have the _transformed_ layer highlighted in the left layer panel to undo its automatic re-projection.
-If this doesn't work, select the layer _to which_ the transformed layer was transformed, and check/un-check the option again.
-* Likewise, if you **check** `Enable 'on the fly' CRS Transformation`, you must typically have the layer with the projection you want to _match_ highlighted in the left panel.
-* For this tutorial, you can avoid having to constantly check and un-check this option by closing the project that contains the original Natural Earth dataset and reopening a new project with the re-projected U.S. states as the first layer.
+For this tutorial, you can avoid having to constantly check and un-check this option by closing the project that contains the original Natural Earth dataset and reopening a new project with the re-projected U.S. states as the first layer.
 This way, the project projection will be set by default to the Albers projection.

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data
 The Natural Earth state boundaries will serve as the 'empty' geography files for this project.
-As in Tutorial 03, we need to decide on the units of measurement we plan to use before opening a new QGIS project.
-For this tutorial, we will be mapping the population count for each U.S. state.
+We will be mapping the population density for each U.S. state.

-_**Note:** Due to the constraints of the Natural Earth data, this tutorial will only walk through the process of representing raw population count for each state, as opposed to population density. **Representing raw counts in this manner is considered bad practice.
-Choropleth maps should always represent values that lie on a continuous statistical surface, in the form of rates or ratios.
-[Here](https://en.wikipedia.org/wiki/Choropleth_map#/media/File:Choropleth-density.png) is a helpful visual that demonstrates the difference.** If you would like to visualize population density, download state area boundaries from the [TIGER](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) database, which contain official state area measurements.
-Create a new column in the attribute table to concatenate a FIPS value for each state using the `STATEFP` column, and join the layer to the `US_States_Albers` layer we create below.
-Access the `ALAND` column for true state area values, which you can use to calculate population per square kilometer._

 To download the data for this project, we will be returning again to the [American Fact Finder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) data portal.
 Navigate to the portal and click the `Advanced Search` option.
 Here we will select the following parameters within the `Topics` and `Geographies` levels: